Illegal drug use causes serious harm

 Depending on the drug, there may be long-term effects from using, including substance use disorder and addiction.
 When people use drugs they may do risky or dangerous things that could hurt them or other people.
 A person of any age can accidentally overdose when using drugs, whether they are someone experimenting for the first time, or someone who is using street drugs regularly.

 Illegal drugs are not all the same.
 Different drugs have different dangers associated with them.
 These drugs cause different experiences and reactions for different people.
-How a drug will affect a person can depend on many things like age, body type, or mental state.
+How a drug will affect a person can depend on many things; dosage, the age of the user, body type, or mental state.
 Just because someone else has tried it and had a certain feeling, does not mean it will be the same for everyone.

 Sedatives – opioids, heroin, tranquilizers – have a sedative effect that slows down the way the body and brain function.
 They can have a numbing effect that produces drowsiness if a lot is taken.
 Sedatives can cause an accidental overdose.